List of fictional pirates

 This is a list of fictional pirates, organized into either air pirates, sea pirates, or space pirates.
 They may be outlaws, but are not the same as space marines or space cowboys in space westerns.
 To learn more about pirates and their context in popular culture as a whole, see the Pirates in popular culture and List of pirate films pages.

-Within in each category, the characters are organized alphabetically by surname (i.e. last name), or by single name if the character does not have a surname.
+Within each category, the characters are organized alphabetically by surname (i.e. last name), or by single name if the character does not have a surname.
 If more than two characters are in one entry, the last name of the first character is used.